lzucaxd/GraphRAG-Research-Assistant/README.md

 - While our methods for cleaning/creating `datasets/arxiv_cs_metadata.json` are included in `src/PullDataset.py`, we reccomend using the default, included, data set for best results/reproducibility.

 ### How to run?
-You have 2 options for running our project if you created:
+You have 2 options for running our project if you got through the setup successfully:
 > WARNING: This will take some time.
-The Streamlit method is reccomended because it caches some of the setup processes, and is a nicer experience.
+The Streamlit method is reccomended because it caches some of the setup processes (as long as you don't terminate the program), and is a nicer experience.
 The results are equivalent.
 1. CLI
 	- run `python src/main.py`.
 	- If you used our suggested default values you won't need to specify any of these command line arguments: